 None of the Key Managerial Personnel have resigned during the financial year 2020-2021.

 Retirement by rotation

-In accordance with the provisions of Section 152 of the Companies Act 2013 andArticles of Association of the Company Mr. S. C. Agarwalla (DIN: 00088384) retires byrotation at the ensuing Annual General Meeting and being eligible offers himself forre-appointment.
+In accordance with the provisions of Section 152 of the Companies Act 2013 andArticles of Association of the Company Mr. Subodh Agarwalla (DIN: 00339855) retires byrotation at the ensuing Annual General Meeting and being eligible offers himself forre-appointment.

 NUMBER OF MEETINGS OF THE BOARD

-During the financial year 2016-17 6 (six) meetings of Board were convened held andconcluded.
-The details of the Board Meetings have been furnished in the Report onCorporate Governance forming part of this Directors' Report.
+During the financial year 2020-2021 5 (five) meetings of the Board were duly convenedheld and concluded.
+The details of the Board Meetings have been furnished in the Report onCorporate Governance forming part ofthis Directors' Report.
 The intervening gap betweenthe two consecutive meetings was within the period prescribed under the Companies Act2013 and SEBI Listing Regulations 2015.

 COMMITTEES OF THE BOARD